brianm998/starry_timelapse_airplane_remover/README.md

 When airplanes go through clouds, depending upon how close they are to both you and the clouds, some amount of brightness will increase in the clouds.

-As of ntar 0.3.3, the brightest part of this will be detected.
+As of star 0.3.3, the brightest part of this will be detected.
 However, after removal, a ghost airplane is sometimes visible, sometimes also with a lasting contrail.
 This means that these airplanes are not completely removed, but largely reduced.

 ### Undetected Vehicles

-As of ntar 0.3.3, certain moving vehicles in the video aren't detected, so they're not available for the classifier to decide upon.
+As of star 0.3.3, certain moving vehicles in the video aren't detected, so they're not available for the classifier to decide upon.

 This includes airplanes that appear as a sequence of small bright dots without changed pixels inbetween them.
 The closer the changed pixels look like a line the more likely they will be detected.
 If the dots are the same size or smaller than large stars, then they are unlikley to be detected currently.